Phoenix-ComputerCraft/phoenix-computercraft.github.io/syscalls/fs.md

 * `type: string`: The type of file, which can be `"file"`, `"directory"`, `"link"`, or `"special"`
 * `created: number`: The time the file was created, in milliseconds since the UNIX epoch
 * `modified: number`: The time the file was last modified, in milliseconds since the UNIX epoch
-* `owner: number`: The ID of the owner of the file
+* `owner: string`: The owner of the file
-* `group: number`: The ID of the group of the file
-* `permissions: table`: The permissions for each user class
+* `permissions: table`: The permissions for each user/group
-    * `owner: table`: The permissions for the owner
-        * `read: boolean`: Whether the owner can read the file
-        * `write: boolean`: Whether the owner can write to the file
-        * `execute: boolean`: Whether the owner can execute the file
-    * `group: table`: The permissions for the group
+    * `<string>: table`: The permissions for each user/group who has manual permissions
-        * `read: boolean`: Whether the group can read the file
+        * `read: boolean`: Whether the user can read the file
-        * `write: boolean`: Whether the group can write to the file
+        * `write: boolean`: Whether the user can write to the file
-        * `execute: boolean`: Whether the group can execute the file
+        * `execute: boolean`: Whether the user can execute the file
-    * `everyone: table`: The permissions for every other user
+* `worldPermissions: table`: The permissions for all other users
-        * `read: boolean`: Whether everyone can read the file
+    * `read: boolean`: Whether everyone else can read the file
-        * `write: boolean`: Whether everyone can write to the file
+    * `write: boolean`: Whether everyone else can write to the file
-        * `execute: boolean`: Whether everyone can execute the file
+    * `execute: boolean`: Whether everyone else can execute the file
 * `special: table?`: A table that can contain mount-specific data.

 ### Errors